vmware-tanzu/cartographer/rfc/rfc-0019-rfc-process.md

 [drawbacks]: #drawbacks

 Though RFCs are intended to be lightweight, this introduces extra process than what we're doing today.
 The additional work may make consistency hard.
+In not archiving rejected/unapproved RFCs, Cartographer may lose context of past discussions and decisions.

 # Alternatives
 [alternatives]: #alternatives